 Additional Costs and Information

-Duration of the course is a minimum of 18 months, with a maximum of 24 months.
+Duration of the course is a 24 months.

 All learners must complete 20% off the job training as part of the apprenticeship requirements.